UNDER CONSTRUCTION

 At that very moment, the parlour door opened, and Elizabeth stepped in, her cheeks bright with the freshness of an early walk.

 Mrs. Bennet started, then frowned.
 "Lizzy!
 Out already?
 And in the damp morning air!
 When will you give up this unladylike behaviour?
+Look at you, your nose and cheeks red as a ripe apple.
 You will catch your death of cold, and what is to become of me if you are in bed sniffing your nose just when I want you most?
 Go upstairs and get warm at the fire.
 But before you go, you shall play the piano tomorrow evening.
 Jane must join you with her sweet voice, and then, oh, then, Mr. Bingley will be quite undone.
 He will fall in love with her on the spot, if he has not already."

 Elizabeth removed her gloves with great composure.
 "Saturday evening, Mama?
 What is happening then?"